 Internet Switch Off

-Do stealth goodnight kisses.
-In our house, there’s a rule – we always, always have a bedtime cuddle.
-Obviously, I can’t be seen to cuddle Flea in front of her friends, so I sneak in the bathroom while she’s brushing her teeth and give her a quick squish.
-Although Flea and her bestie have been having sleepovers since they were both five, so when it’s just the two of them, I’m allowed to actually show affection in sight of Flea’s friend, who looks at Flea sympathetically and says things like, “My Mum is JUST the same as yours.”
+Obviously, I can’t be seen to cuddle Flea in front of her friends now that she’s the grand old age of ten.
+So I sneak in the bathroom while she’s brushing her teeth and give her a quick squish.
+Having said that, Flea and her bestie have been having sleepovers since they were both five.
+This means when it’s just the two of them, I’m allowed to actually show affection in sight of Flea’s friend, Zara.
+When this happens, Zara looks at Flea sympathetically and says things like, “My Mum is JUST the same as yours.”

-Stock up on mini boxes of cereals and individually wrapped pastries for breakfast.
-Usually these things are not given house room on the basis they’re over-priced but faced with someone else’s breakfast habits, there’s a good chance none of your usual options will suit (like, we never have jam in the house, but lots of Flea’s friends don’t like Marmite.
+Nobody tends to be very hungry the night after a tween sleepover because they’ve filled up on candy and snacks.
+That said, i like to give the girls something nutritious before they leave.
+I would suggest you stock up on mini boxes of cereals and individually wrapped pastries for breakfast.
+Usually these things are not given house room on the basis they’re over-priced.
+But faced with someone else’s breakfast habits, there’s a good chance none of your usual options will suit (like, we never have jam in the house, but lots of Flea’s friends don’t like Marmite.
 Weird.)
 Mini boxes of cereal mean there’s bound to be one thing every can eat.

-The last tip is perhaps the most important – your role in a sleepover is facilitator.
+The last tip for a successful sleepover for tweens is perhaps the most important.
+Ready?
+Your role in a sleepover is facilitator.
 You should on no account attempt to make conversation with anyone attending the sleepover, unless you are offering food or drink.
 Although if you do happen to have a spare iPhone and you share an iMessage account with your daughter for safety reasons, I think it’s entirely reasonable to pretend to be your own child and send messages to her friends that say things like, “Don’t you think my Mum is just the coolest ever?
 She’s my bae.”
 Not that I would ever do something like that.
 Obviously.